-The Netflix superhero story is unlike anything that's preceded, and the 21-year-old is at its heart.
+The South London-set Netflix smash is a fresh take on the superhero genre, and the 21-year-old actor is at its heart.

-Photography by Alex Ingram, Styling by Idyllyn Frimpong, Grooming by Tarik Bennafla
+Photography by Alex Ingram, styling by Pricilla Owusu-Ansah, grooming by Tarik Bennafla

 Words JOSHUA EVANS